Diego Gambetta: Analysis

 After an imaginative application of the theory to how taxi drivers in dangerous cities decide whether to take on board hailers and callers on the basis of little information, his book Codes of the Underworld.
 How Criminals Communicate (published by Princeton University Press in 2009) applies signalling theory to analyse how credibility of communication is established in a world where trust is under multiple threats.
 Thomas Schelling, the Nobel Prize–winning economist, among the first and few to write on the economics of organised crime, wrote that the book "illuminates a vast field of strategic communication where trust cannot be taken for granted.
 There is nothing comparable in print, and the book's interpretations will carry well beyond the field of conventional crime."
 The book, listed by New Scientist as one of The best books of 2009, has been described by one reviewer as the product of a “brilliant economic naturalist.”

 Gambetta's work has, in recent years, extended to examining violent extremists.
 A number of Gambetta's research questions have come from "puzzles", unexpected or counter-intuitive correlations, such as the presence of a large proportion of engineers among Islamic radicals.
-In 2005 he edited “Making Sense of Suicide Missions” (published by Oxford University Press), and he is now working with Steffen Hertog on a book on “Engineers of Jihad” for Princeton University Press.
+In 2005 he edited “Making Sense of Suicide Missions” (published by Oxford University Press), and in 2016 co-authored with Steffen Hertog the book Engineers of Jihad for Princeton University Press.

 In terms of direct intellectual influences on Gambetta's work, in addition to Thomas Schelling, one may count Michael Bacharach, Partha Dasgupta, Jon Elster and Bernard Williams.

 A critic of Italian academia, Gambetta has (along with Gloria Origgi) theorized that people in Italian academia have incentives to not deviate from general incompetence because by showing competence, they signal to others that they cannot be relied upon for corruption.
 However, by displaying incompetence, they signal that they can be trusted to return favors and otherwise engage in corrupt practices.